ropensci-archive/roweb2/content/blog/2016-03-10-community-manager-position.md

 We're a [team of four](/about/#team), with a five person [leadership team](/about/#team), and an [advisory board](/about/#team).
 We're a grant funded organization based within UC Berkeley.
 We have [a large community](/community/#community) of contributors, and a much larger community of users.
 Our tools are focused around the R language, but we promote open science/open source widely.

 **Apply**
 Informal questions and inquiries welcome at `jobs at ropensci org`.
-And if you're ready, [go ahead and apply!](https://hrw-vip-prod.is.berkeley.edu/psc/JOBSPROD/EMPLOYEE/HRMS/c/HRS_HRAM.HRS_CE.GBL?Page=HRS_CE_JOB_DTL&Action=A&JobOpeningId=21279&SiteId=1&PostingSeq=1)
+Applications closed.